Jacqui Law - Psychoherapist - CBT, EMDR, CBASP, CRM

 01382 861620 / 07888670622

 I am Jacqui..
-I am an accredited BABCP Psychotherapist, a highly skilled accredited EMDR therapist, and a CBASP and CRM practioner.
+I am a psychologist, an accredited BABCP Psychotherapist, a highly skilled accredited EMDR therapist, and a CBASP and CRM practioner.
 I have extensive experience of working with anxiety disorders, depression, bereavement, panic disorder, OCD, specific phobias, generalised anxiety, social anxiety, PTSD, acute distress disorder and substance induced anxiety disorder.
 I have successfully treated clients who presented with anger managment issues, addiction disorders depression, personality disorder, anxiety, trauma from physical and or sexual abuse, accident related trauma, complex trauma, and dissociation.
 I am a recognised Anxiety UK Therapist.
 In addition I have experience of working with clients with mild to moderate intellectual disabilities.

 I now offer a Comprehensive Resource Model (CRM) approach to dissociative clients and those suffering attachment issues as well as abuse or neglect in childhood.
 CRM is an innovative therapy which addresses issues that talking therapies may not always be effective in dealing with.
 These include the dissociation experienced in complex PTSD, early attachment disruption and survival terror.
 CRM addresses the neurobiological resource deficit in dissociative clients.
 CRM utilises a person's internal energy, core-self and the neurobiology of attachment to access and shift to the deepest levels of healing (Lisa Schwarz, 2004).